dafoxia/mumble-ruby-related/README.md

 # About
 Things related to mumble-ruby ...

+# Superbot
+A mumble-ruby bot to which you can send text commands in order to control MPD which sends music to a Mumble server.
+For details see http://en.wiki.natenom.de/w/Superbot.

 # HowTo (English)
 * Howto for setting up mumble-ruby: http://en.wiki.natenom.de/w/Mumble-Ruby_installation
 * Howto for installing several bots with different sources: http://en.wiki.natenom.de/w/Mumble-Ruby_music_bot_with_MPD